 Oji Life Lab: End-To-End eLearning Product Development

-The dedicated development team of 6 Waverley engineers developed an end-to-end eLearning system to teach Emotional Intelligence.
-The native Android and iOS applications provide bite-sized learning steps, different card types, integrated video library, chats, group sessions, notifications system, integration with YouTube and Zoom, and a Mood Meter matrix.
+A dedicated development team of 6 Waverley engineers developed an end-to-end eLearning system to teach Emotional Intelligence.
+The native Android and iOS applications provide bite-sized learning steps, various card types, an integrated video library, chats, group sessions, a notifications system, integration with YouTube and Zoom, and a Mood Meter matrix.

-Oji Life Lab offers a first-of-its-kind, digital learning system that helps individuals and teams thrive, gaining essential emotional and soft skills for work and life.
-Oji Life Lab is led by former Microsoft executive and tech veteran Matt Kursh (who ran the #4 site on the web while at Microsoft) with co-founders Dr. Marc Brackett of the Yale Center For Emotional Intelligence, noted psychologist and author, Dr. Robin Stern, and former Robert Half executive Andrea Hoban.
+Oji Life Lab offers a first-of-its-kind, digital learning system that helps individuals and teams develop essential emotional and soft skills for work and life.
+Oji Life Lab is led by former Microsoft executive and tech veteran Matt Kursh (who ran the #4 site on the web while at Microsoft) with co-founders Dr. Marc Brackett of the Yale Center for Emotional Intelligence, noted psychologist and author, Dr. Robin Stern, and former Robert Half executive Andrea Hoban.

-- A library of text and video materials to deepen users’ understanding of EI.
+- A library of scientific text and video materials to deepen users’ understanding of EI.

-In order to quickly release an MVP version of the product, it was decided to work with ready-made elements, such as Zoom for video conferences, Layer chat for student conversations and Learnosity constructor and learning analytics.
+In order to quickly release an MVP version of the product, a decision was made to work with ready-made elements, such as Zoom for one-on-one and group videoconferences, Layer chat for student conversations, Learnosity constructor and learning analytics.
 As a result, server-side developers had to deal with multiple integrations.
 The team evaluated GraphQL – the emerging data query and manipulation language and proved its feasibility for the projects.
 One of the interesting challenges in this project was the video transcoding functionality.
-With the help of Elastic Transcoding Service, our engineers enabled the creation of so-called progressive videos, adapted for the web, and also optimized for mobile device streaming.
+With the help of Elastic Transcoding Service, our engineers enabled the creation of so-called progressive videos, adapted for the web, to be streamed on mobile from the server.

 The native Android app for Oji was developed from scratch based on Kotlin – the relatively new alternative to Java for Android.
-The team also used Google Architecture Components, a collection of libraries for improved design, testability and maintainability.
-The app consolidates all elements of the well-thought-out user learning flow and integrates both Layer and Zoom to provide industry leading capabilities in certain functional areas without reinventing technology that is already well designed and commercially available.
-In addition, mobile developers at Waverley integrated Learnosity, a web-based constructor for tests and assessments into the native mobile app, with no impact on performance or user convenience.
-Our engineers investigated the solution and advised the client on the advantages and risks of working with Learnosity, providing assistance in negotiations with this partner.
+The team also used Google Architecture Components, a library for the architecture creation.
+The app consolidates all elements of the well-thought-out user learning flow, integrated with Layer and Zoom.
+In addition, mobile developers at Waverley introduced Learnosity, a web-based constructor for tests and assessments, into the native mobile app with no impact on performance or user convenience.
+Our engineers did a thorough investigation of the solution and advised the client on the advantages and risks of working with Learnosity, providing assistance in negotiations with this partner.

 The native iOS application solves the same challenges as the Android app does.
 In order to cope with the situation when multiple data are updated simultaneously across various parts of the app, RxSwift and Realm were chosen.
 The app also supports numerous integrations, ensuring excellent performance and a high level of stability.
-Throughout the development, our iOS engineers consulted the client on various ways to implement the needed functionality, adjust user experience to maximize the experience on iOS devices and to smoothly submit the app to the App Store.
+Throughout the development, our iOS engineers consulted the client on various ways to implement the needed functionality, adjust user experience to the peculiarities of iOS devices, and smoothly submit the app to the App Store.

-For this client, we provided end to end software product development services.
+For this client, we provided complete software product development services.
 Waverley estimated the task, gathered a team and is taking full ownership of all parts of the project.
 The team works in two-week Agile sprints under the supervision of a project manager.
 Other specialists are pulled into the project if there’s a need for specific expertise or to assist with urgent tasks.
-The team communicates via Slack, keeps track of the tasks in Jira and reports bugs with the help of Instabug.
-The client is regularly in touch with the team and on-site knowledge sharing sessions onsite can be organized if needed.
-According to the client’s request, the team often concentrates on product optimization, looking for out-of-the-box ways to improve performance and provide the best possible user experience.
+The team communicates in Slack, keeps track of the tasks in Jira and reports bugs with the help of Instabug.
+The client is regularly in touch with the team, knowledge sharing sessions onsite can be organized if needed.
+According to the client’s request, the team often concentrates on product optimization, looking for out-of-the-box ways to improve performance and provide the right quality of user experience.